 This allows us, as in the proof of Theorem \ref{thm:all-simples}(2), to reduce to the case where we have a concatenation of words in $\GL$ and $\GL'$ with their first entries weakly increasing.
 Thus, just as in that proof, we only need to deal with the case of two consecutive words $(\dots, r,r-1,\dots ,s,r,\dots s,s-1,\dots)$.
-Moving the second appearance of $r$ right and applying \eqref{eq:canonical-2}, then moving the second instance of $r-1$, etc., we see this has the canonical simple as $(\dots, r,r,r-1,r-1,\dots, s,s,s-1,\dots )$.
+Moving the second appearance of $r$ right and applying \eqref{eq:canonical-2}, then moving the second instance of $r-1$, etc., we see that this has the same canonical simple as $(\dots, r,r,r-1,r-1,\dots, s,s,s-1,\dots )$.
 Now, we start applying \eqref{eq:canonical-2} to the block $(s,s,s-1)$, and then to the block $(s+1,s+1,s)$, and so on up to $(r,r,r-1)$.
 After several more applications of \eqref{eq:canonical-1}, we arrive at $(\dots, r,r-1,\dots ,s,s-1,r,\dots s,\dots)$, which is lower in lexicographic order.
 This completes the proof. \end{proof}

 \begin{example} Consider the word $(4,4,3,2,1,2,3,5,4,4,5,5,3,5,5)$.
 Let us apply the arguments above in this case.
-We'll perform \eqref{eq:canonical-1} freely between lines, and underline the portion of the word where we are doing a move.
+We will perform \eqref{eq:canonical-1} freely between lines, and underline the portion of the word where we are doing a move.

 We have now finished the first stage of the proof, and indeed the resulting word is a concatenation of words in $\GL$ and $\GL'$.
 However, they are not weakly increasing in lex-order.
 So, we need to apply the transformations: